In this lecture Ranbir Lal talked us through:

 - some site analysis

-He spoke about how in design it is important to understand and analyse what already exists which will inform your creativity.
-The constraints of what is already there will inform what you do, and this is often a good thing in design.
+He spoke about how in design it is important to understand and analyse what already exists which will inform your design.
+The constraints of what is already there are often a good thing for creativity.

 He conducted a site analysis and found that the intended area for the facility was very diverse, inhabited by people from different cultural backgrounds and with divergent economic statuses.
 This shows how important a site analysis is – the building would need to sensitively respond to such a diversely populated area, and not serve to alienate its inhabitants from the surroundings.